×

 We asked people if there is a lot of crime.
 They answered:

 "Mons, generally has a low crime rate, similar to many other parts of the country.
 The city is known for its peaceful environment and safety.
 However, like any other city, it is not completely free from crime.
 Petty crimes such as pickpocketing or bag snatching can occur, particularly in crowded areas or on public transportation.
 More serious crimes, such as violent crimes or burglaries, are relatively rare.
 The local police force is efficient and responsive, contributing to the overall safety of the city.
-It's always recommended for residents and visitors to take standard precautions to protect their personal safety and belongings," wrote a member in Mons.
+It's always recommended for residents and visitors to take standard precautions to protect their personal safety and belongings," commented one expat who made the move to Mons.

 About the Author